-This can be useful when altering the assignment of processes to cores.
-By varying -l select and the -n argument to aprun you should have sufficient control of the placement of the first and last processes.
+This is useful when altering the assignment of processes to cores.
+By varying -1 select in the PBS script and the -n argument to aprun you should have complete control of the placement of the first and last processes.
 The -N, -S and -d options to aprun give even finer control, but things can get complicated quite quickly ...!